 One of Japan’s oldest hot springs, the Dogo onsen is located in Matsuyama.

-Kochi is an arc shaped prefecture facing the Tosa bay.
-I reached Kochi city at around 8 o’clock at night and was surprised to see hardly any vehicle or people.
-The city is full of Sakamoto Ryoma themed locations.
-Even the airport, some hotels and buildings are named after Ryoma.
+Kochi is an arc-shaped prefecture facing the Tosa bay.
+I reached Kochi city at around 8 o’clock at night and was surprised to see hardly any vehicles or people.
+The city is full of Sakamoto Ryoma-themed locations.
+Even the airport, some hotels, and buildings are named after Ryoma.
 In the morning I ventured into the city.
 My first destination was the Harimaya bride.
-It is a 20 meter long, red colored bridge which gained popularity due to its association with a famous love story of a monk.
-On Sundays, an outdoor market is spread out along the Otesuji Avenue.
-Fresh fruits, vegetable, grains, pickles, handicrafts and potted plants – there are around 500 shops selling various types of products from Kochi.
-I also visited the spectacular Kochi castle, one of the remaining authentic castles of Japan.
+It is a 20-meter-long, red-colored bridge that gained popularity due to its association with a famous love story of a monk.
+On Sundays, an outdoor market is spread out along Otesuji Avenue.
+Fresh fruits, vegetables, grains, pickles, handicrafts, and potted plants – there are around 500 shops selling various types of products from Kochi.
+I also visited the spectacular Kochi castle, one of the remaining authentic castles in Japan.

 Kyushu the land of myths, is the southernmost island of Japan.
 It includes eight prefectures including Okinawa.
 This island is divided into north and south Kyushu.
 Fukuoka is the largest of all the prefectures in Kyushu.
 Its capital is Fukuoka city with Hakata district as the center of business.
 I visited the city a day after the Hakata Gion festival.
 I was lucky to get a glimpse of a gigantic float which was still on display at the station.
 Another significant city in Fukuoka is the ancient city of Kokura.
 The area around Kokura Castle is a perfect place for a romantic walk.